hackerinnen/hackerinnen/content/spaces/leipzig/norma-driske/index.en.md

 Hi, I'm Norma.
 I once studied Indology (that with India, not with America) and there were two other Normas in the course.
 That was pretty crazy and the first time I ever met someone named like me.
 But for much, much longer I didn't meet anyone who was in love with the internet and the web just as immediately as I was after I had plugged a 56-k modem into my analog telephone jack for the first time.
 And that's why I'm so happy now that there is this page, where you can meet many internet lovers :-)
 <br>

 I currently enjoy working four days a week as a full-stack developer at EntwicklerHeld in Dresden, partly remotely and partly on-site.
 My creative phases like to start after 8 pm, but I'm almost useless early in the morning.
-Some people accuse me of a certain addiction to caffeinated cold and warm drinks, occasionally also to Katjes Fred Ferkel and nachos, but I don't listen to rumors ;-) Oh and, I like cats and Bosnia-Hercegovina.
+Some people accuse me of a certain addiction to caffeinated cold and warm drinks, occasionally also to Katjes Fred Ferkel and nachos, but I don't listen to rumors ;-) Oh and, I like cats, Alf and Bosnia-Hercegovina.

 # When and how did you get interested in coding?